 Did you know a majority of the scenes in the beloved Hocus Pocus movie were filmed in Salem?
 Max and Dani’s home is located on 4 Ocean Ave, and it really has the iconic tower from Max’s attic bedroom.

 Finally, Allison’s home takes place at the historic Ropes Mansion.
-The property is apart of the Peabody Essex Museum, featuring beautifully manicured gardens and traditional New England architecture.
+The property is a part of the Peabody Essex Museum, featuring beautifully manicured gardens and traditional New England architecture.
 Guests are welcomed to explore the home and its gardens, so you can feel like you’re in the movie!

 Where to Stay on Vacation to Salem Mass

 On your spooky October vacation to Salem, Massachusetts, check out our favorite locations and rentals.
 While there are inns and hotels near Salem, we recommend staying further away and making Salem a day trip on your Massachusetts vacation.
 The coast is famous for its beautiful beaches and scenery that can’t be beat.